-As District Sales Manager for both US Suzuki Motor Corporation and Steyr Daimler Puch in the 1980's, I sold motorcycles and mopeds in Ohio, Indiana, Kentucky, Michigan, and Pennsylvania.
-I had a wonderful time working with products that I used personally, and met a lot of wonderful people.
-I switched careers in the late 1980's into recruiting information technology professionals, but never lost my love for two wheels.
-My sons and I had a blast riding dirt bikes, and I kept up with off road motorcycling with over ten off road adventures to the heights of the Rocky Mountains in Colorado and New Mexico.
+So that I could stay closer to home with my sons that were growing up so quickly I switched careers in the late 1980's into recruiting information technology professionals.
+However, I never lost my love for two wheels.
+My sons and I had a blast riding dirt bikes.
+I have kept up with off road motorcycling taking over ten off road adventures to the heights of the Rocky Mountains in Colorado and New Mexico.

-I have put together what I hope is a good mix of motorcycle memories, motorcycles for sale, and nostalgia pictures and information.
+I have put together what I hope is a good mix of motorcycle memories, motorcycles for sale, parts and nostalgia pictures and information.
 If you are one of the people that I have met along the way, please send me an email to re-connect.